1001hadi/activeTasks-FE/README.md

     - create task function
     - add task title
     - add task details
     - assign task to user / can be modal with check box
     - add priority level / can be dropdown menu
     - must have due date
     - add task checklist/ can be multiple
     - add task attachments / link
     - update task / admin only
     - remove task admin only
+    - task title, desc, assigned to, due date
     - must have submit BTN
+    - handle error